 We require an EXCELLENT veterinarian reference showing a history of annual visits to the vet for shots, exams, tests, etc. for all pets (including cats).
 We also require evidence that all dogs have been kept on year round heartworm prevention and that the veterinarian’s suggestions for care have been followed.
 We look for homes where the animal’s medical needs are treated as seriously as the medical needs of their owners.
 We are very strict about this requirement.
 Because past behavior is our best predictor of future behavior, we evaluate first time pet owners on a case by case basis.

-We require an adequate setting for the dog.
 What is adequate varies from dog to dog.
 Some dogs may not do well in an apartment, some may need a fenced yard, some may need someone at home during most of the day, etc. We do our best to find the right fit.
 No one is served well if we place the dog in the wrong setting.

 We require a substantial commitment to the dog.
 If an applicant has given away multiple animals or has given away any animal for an insufficient reason, we are unlikely to approve the application.
 We want our dogs to be members of the family, and family members are not given away.

-We require that all dogs be indoor dogs.
 They want to be near their family and will become lonely, bored and destructive if cast outside.
 Our contract gives us the right to come on the adopting party’s property to verify this.

 We carefully scrutinize applications from families with children under the age of 6 because that is when most serious dog bites occur.
 We do not want anyone to be injured, and we don’t want to have to euthanize a dog for a mistake in judgment.
 Such applications will be evaluated on a case by case basis.